jedlimlx/Cellular-Automaton-Viewer/README.md

 The Tools Bar
 -------------
 *Run Simulation Button* - Runs the simulation <br>
+*Simulate in Selection Button* - Runs the simulation in the selection <br>
+*Simulate outside Selection Button* - Runs the simulation outside the selection <br>
 *Drawing Button* - Go into drawing mode <br>
 *Panning Button* - Go into panning mode <br>
 *Selection Button* - Go into selection mode <br>